-This textbook provides readers with a foundation in policy development and analysis, describing how policy, including legal mechanisms, are applied to the marine environment.
+This book provides readers with a foundation in policy development and analysis, describing how policy, including legal mechanisms, are applied to the marine environment.
 It presents a systematic treatment of all aspects of marine policy, including climate change, energy, environmental protection, fisheries, mining and transportation.

 The health of marine environments worldwide is steadily declining, and these trends have been widely reported.
-Marine Policy summarises the importance of the ocean governance nexus, discussing current and anticipated challenges facing marine ecosystems, human activities, and efforts to address these threats.
+Marine Policy summarizes the importance of the ocean governance nexus, discussing current and anticipated challenges facing marine ecosystems, human activities, and efforts to address these threats.
 This new, fully revised edition has been updated throughout, including content to reflect the recent advances in ocean management and international law.
 Chapters on shipping, energy/mining and integrated approaches to ocean management have been significantly reworked, plus completely new chapters on the United Nations Convention on the Law of the Sea, and the impacts of climate change have been added.
 Pedagogical features for students are included throughout.

 1. An Introduction to the World Ocean

 2. A Brief Introduction to the Marine Environment

 3. An Introduction to International Law and International Marine Law